 Bahlul Lodi and the Afghan Nobility

-The Lodhi tomb is a fairly plain square chamber with five domes, the biggest of which is in the center, and arched openings on all four sides.
+The Lodhi tomb is a fairly plain square chamber with five domes.
+The biggest dome is in the center with arched openings on all four sides.

 There are Quranic words crafted on the tomb’s arches, yet nothing else is embellished.
 This modest grave of Bahlul Lodhi is close to the shrine of the famous Sufi saint Nasiruddin-Chirag-e-Delhi, which is situated in the district of Chirag Delhi that bears his name.

-For his dynasty, Bahlul Khan Lodi accomplished much, and he also paved the road for his son and successor Sikandar Lodhi.
+Bahlul Khan Lodi not only accomplished enough for his dynasty.
+He also paved the road for his son and successor Sikandar Lodhi.

 Bahlol Lodi perished in Delhi on July 12th, 1489, and was replaced by his son Sikander Lodi.
 Sikander Lodi governed the Lodhi Dynasty from 1489 to 1517 CE.
 From 1451 through 1489, Ibrahim Lodi was in power.